GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 PATCH=1 SOURCE=main scripts/create-deploy-pr
 ```

-`create-deploy-pr` will print out a link to the new PR. **Be sure to verify the generated changelog after creating the PR.**
+`create-deploy-pr` will print out a link to the new PR located in `tmp/.rc-changelog.md`. **Be sure to verify the generated changelog after creating the PR.**

-**Troubleshooting note**:
-- If for any reason you lose the changelog notes, open `tmp/.rc-changelog.md`

 ##### PKI